 AVARC has two objectives for Field Day.
 The first is to practice those skills necessary to operate in an emergency – deploying to a remote location, setting up effective stations without relying on commercial power, and making QSOs in an efficient manner.
 The second is to have a fun and interesting weekend!
 We fully recognize that many of you have not operated before, especially in a contest-type situation.
 There is no need to worry!
 The idea is to learn in a fun, non-intimidating environment.

 AVARC will operate in the 2 Alpha category.
 This means that we will have two HF stations operating on emergency power (generators).
 These stations will use the callsign VA1AVR.

-We will also have a 2M FM simplex station.
-It would use the VA1AVR callsign.
+We will also have a 2M FM simplex station, and possibly a 6M SSB station.
+They will use the VA1AVR callsign.